iredmail/docs/en_US/faq/file.locations.md

 * Log file.
 Roundcube is configured to log to [Postfix log](#postfix) file by default.

+## Amavisd

+### Main config files

+* on RHEL/CentOS: it's `/etc/amavisd/amavisd.conf`.
+* on Debian/Ubuntu: it's `/etc/amavis/conf.d/50-user`.

+    Debian/Ubuntu have some additional config files under `/etc/amavis/conf.d/`, but you can always override them in `/etc/amavis/conf.d/50-user`.
+    When we mention `amavisd.conf` in other documents, it always means `50-user` on Debian/Ubuntu.

+* on FreeBSD: it's `/usr/local/etc/amavisd.conf`.
+* on OpenBSD: it's `/etc/amavisd.conf`.

+### Log files

+Amavisd is configured to log to [Postfix log file](#postfix) by iRedMail.

+## SpamAssassin

+!!! attention

+    With default iRedMail settings, SpamAssassin is called by Amavisd, not run as a daemon.

+Main config file:

+* On Linux/OpenBSD, it's `/etc/mail/spamassassin/local.cf`.
+* On FreeBSD, it's `/usr/local/etc/mail/spamassassin/local.cf`.

+SpamAssassin doesn't have a separated log file, to debug SpamAssassin, please set `$sa_debug = 1;` in Amavisd config file, then restart Amavisd service.

+## Fail2ban

+* Main config file is `/etc/fail2ban/jail.local`.
+All custom settings should be placed in `/etc/fail2ban/jail.local`, and don't touch `jail.conf`, so that upgrading Fail2ban binary package won't override your custom settings.

+* All filter rules are defined in files under `/etc/fail2ban/filter.d/`.
+* Actions are defined in files under `/etc/fail2ban/action.d/`.

+FreeBSD system is `/usr/local/etc/fail2ban/`.

 ## SOGo Groupware

 * Main config file is `/etc/sogo/sogo.conf`.